If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 You’re not afraid to communicate your need for solitude to other people.
 You set and maintain boundaries to ensure you get the alone time you need.
-This might mean declining invitations, scheduling specific solo time, or creating a private space in your home.
+That might mean turning down invitations, scheduling specific solo time, or creating a private space in your home.
 Your ability to prioritise and protect your solitude shows how much you value and enjoy it.

 15. You feel more like yourself when alone.